sourcecodegirl/HangmanProject/README.md

 In Terminal or Command Line, locate the directory you want to download the files into and enter: **git clone PASTE-URL-HERE**

 ## How To Play
-A word is chosen randomly from a word bank and displayed with an underscore '**_**' representing each letter of the word.

 ### Commands
 - '**node .**' begins the game